Stevens News / Student Spotlight

 Since 2023, the Stevens teams have been working to collect atmospheric gas samples at high speeds and predetermined time intervals.

 Inspired by his own Venus mission work, Jason Rabinovitch, assistant professor in the Department of Mechanical Engineering, pitched the project to the students.
-Their work also supports the Atmospheric Inert Gas Retrieval project, a NASA concept mission that would fly a probe through the upper atmosphere of Venus to bring gas samples back to Earth.
+The Stevens RockSat-C team’s payload, dubbed Atmospheric Inert AIR Retrieval, is motivated by Rabinovitch’s work supporting a mission concept that would fly a probe through the upper atmosphere of Venus to bring gas samples back to Earth.

 Nine Stevens students stand in front of a concrete partition.
 Behind them is a bridge.
 Suspended below the bridge is a rocket spanning the width of the photo.“Even students not going into a career in aerospace tell me this was the most valuable project on their resume,” said Joseph Miles.
 “It shows employers they can work on a real engineering challenge with a real customer with real clout: NASA.”

-"Noble gases such as helium, neon and argon tell us a lot about how a planet formed and changed over time,” Rabinovitch noted, “but sucking in gas at hypersonic speeds through a system can unintentionally change the composition of what’s collected.
-I challenged the students to validate models that can help build the groundwork for successful sampling.”
+"Noble gases such as helium, neon and argon tell us a lot about how a planet formed and changed over time,” Rabinovitch noted, “but sampling gas at hypersonic speeds through a system can unintentionally change the composition of what’s collected.
+I challenged the students to build a system that could acquire atmospheric gases while the rocket travels at very high speeds, as a stepping stone to demonstrate future sampling technologies for space missions.”

 Their experiment includes a system of pressure sensors and precision-timed valves that direct atmospheric gas into three collection chambers.
 After recovery, the samples can help determine how high-speed, rapid compression and expansion affect the collected elements.
 It's a complex design integrating mechanical, electrical and software components to ensure the payload works with the rocket, and it all has to perform under real-world constraints.
 And each year, the student team advances the project further.